 Key Selling Point: The JuniorScope lets kids peek into an invisible world with glass lenses that provide impressive clarity and up to 400x magnification.

 An appreciation for the natural world just isn’t complete without a microscope.
-The JuniorScope Microscope is specifically designed for the budding scientist.
+The JuniorScope Microscope is specifically designed for budding scientists.
 It features glass lenses rather than the plastic of many other scopes built for kids.
 That provides better clarity, whether it’s on the 40x, 100x, or 400x magnification.
 Another perk of the JuniorScope is the included Microscope Adventures kit.
 This science gift teaches kids how to properly use the microscope while helping them get started with their own experiments and discoveries.
-And the battery-powered light makes this the best telescope to use in the outdoors or anywhere kids want to explore.
+And the battery-powered light makes this the best telescope to use outdoors or anywhere kids want to explore.

 Best Telescope for Kids: Celestron Signature Series Moon

 Key Selling Point: Simple setup lets kids get up close and personal with moons, planets, and stars with minimal adjustments.

 Kids don’t usually have the patience for a complicated telescope setup.
 The Celestron Signature Series Moon Telescope has a simple setup and lets kids get into the heavens in a flash.
 This tabletop model does not require a tripod or mount.
 All you need is a sturdy surface and a dark sky.
 It’s a Dobsonian telescope with a 76mm reflector optical tube.
 It’s portable for a trip to grandma’s house.
 However, included eyepieces are somewhat limited.
 Many users find that they get even better views by upgrading to either a 25mm, 12mm, or 9mm piece.
 This introductory telescope may not show intimate planetary detail but will definitely get kids excited for the phases of the moon and other highly visible spacial events.

 Best Drone for Kids: Holy Stone Mini Drone